whobutsb/dotfiles/notes/vim.md

 - No prefix for normal mode commands (`:help CTRL-]`)
 - `i_` - for insert mode (`:help i_CTRL-[`)
 - `v_` - for visual mode (`:help v_CTRL-]`)

+- `:h slash <CTRL-d>` - returns all of the help topics containing the word 'slash'

 ## Key Commands